Mughal Tahakhana

 Mughal Tahakhana or Shah Shuja Tahakhana is a three storied building known as Tahakhana (তাহখানা, ته خانه, meaning cold building or palace.)
 The historical Tahakhana is located at the Gauḍa (region) in Firozpur area in the west of a big pond.
 It is 15 km from Chapai Nawabganj District in Shahbajpur Union at Shibganj Upazila.

 History

-Subahdar of Bengal, Shah Shuja founded this palace as a 'Temperature Control Unit' in honour of his Murshed Shah Syed Niyamatullah, mainly for comfort in winter.
-Son of Mughal Emperor Shah Jahan, Shah Shuja founded this palace between 1619 and 1658 (or 1639–1660).
-There is a saying that, when he came to meet with Murshed used the middle wider room.
-A lot of unknown graves inside the 'Tahakhana Complex' considered as companions or Khadems of Shah Syed Niyamatullah.
+The Subahdar of Bengal, Shah Shuja founded this palace as a 'temperature-control unit' in honour of his Murshed Shah Syed Niyamatullah, mainly for comfort in winter.
+A son of Mughal Emperor Shah Jahan, Shah Shuja founded this palace between 1619 and 1658 (or 1639–1660).
+There is a saying that when he came to meet with his Murshed, he used the middle wider room.
+A number of unmarked graves inside the 'Tahakhana Complex' are considered the final resting place of companions or Khadems of Shah Syed Niyamatullah.